Miner Claudo Yanez (9th miner rescued)

 Communications technology — including live video from within the mine — turned the entire world into a global village hoping for the safe release of men they did not know and would probably never meet.
 It was as if each of us could see ourselves in their place, wondering how we would cope with the sustained terror and then the sudden emergence into the light.

-What a courageous Contemporary History live-stream lesson teachers and students can learn, following on their media devices this increadible lesson of courage, faith, science and high technology!
+What a courageous live story!
+A live-streaming lesson tha teachers and students can flollow on their media devices.
+An incredible lesson of courage, faith, science and high technology!

 - Invite your students to contact on Twitter a Chilean classroom (secondary school) and share with them this wonderful lesson!
 They can write amazing essays.

 - And why not read and explore in a literature classroom this poem by Ernest Henley, same as well the images of the rescue.
 Ask students to discuss this poem sharing ideas, and as creative activity, to write some poems (individual or group) about human courage!